the balkan Peaks

 How difficult is this expedition?

-This trip is for people with some hiking/backpacking experience.
+This trip is for people with hiking/backpacking experience and a high level of fitness.

 What’s our method of navigation on the trail?